egil/TimeProviderExtensions/README.md

 The idea is to replace the use of e.g. `Task.Delay` with an abstraction, the `TimeProvider`, that in production is represented by the `TimeProvider.System`, that just uses the real `Task.Delay`.
-During testing it is now possible to pass in `TestTimeProvider`, that allows the test to control the progress of time, making it possible to skip ahead, e.g. 10 minutes, and also pause time, leading to fast and predictable tests.
+During testing it is now possible to pass in `ManualTimeProvider`, that allows the test to control the progress of time, making it possible to skip ahead, e.g. 10 minutes, and also pause time, leading to fast and predictable tests.

 As an example, lets test the "Stuff Service" below that performs a specific tasks every 10 second with an additional